Undergraduate BA (Hons)

 All about the course

 Our Theatre and Performance degree allows you to explore a combination of core and optional modules so that you can pursue your individual interests and develop your talents.
-You’ll work as part of a group to create a wide variety of performances – from plays or originally devised work, to comedy shows and multimedia productions.
+You’ll work as part of a group to create a wide variety of performances – from plays or originally devised work to comedy and multimedia productions.

 In the first year of your programme, you’ll learn the basic acting and theatre making skills and key forms of theatre practice, along with associated theories and debates.
 You’ll hone your skills in physical and vocal performance as well as critical and reflective writing.